richpeck/exception_handler/README.md

 Sometimes, you want to save your errors to your database (admin areas, multi-tenant apps, etc).
 We've included some middleware which captures the exceptions & saves them to the db:

+	- Model (class) Name
+	- Error Message
 	- Stack trace
 	- Target URL
 	- Referrer URL
 	- Params
 	- User Agent (Browser Details)

+This db allows you to track, read & repair your application on the fly.
+We deploy this in our admin areas, to help us appreciate any issues on our client apps.

 ![500 Server Error Pages](https://raw.githubusercontent.com/richpeck/exception_handler/master/readme/db.png "500 Server Error Page")